 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
-The sample removed during a biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+The sample removed during a biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 The pathology of the salivary gland may be complicated, even among experienced pathologists, so it is important that the tissue is examined by a head and neck pathologist who is experienced in diagnosing salivary disease.

 The biopsy can be performed using a fine needle biopsy or by surgically removing part or all of the tumor.
 A fine needle biopsy is also called fine needle aspiration or FNA.
 This procedure uses a thin needle to remove fluid and cells from the suspicious area.
 An AdCC tumor is characterized by a distinctive pattern in which bundles of epithelial cells surround and/or infiltrate ducts or glandular structures within the organ.
 Frequently, diagnosis of AdCC is made after the surgical removal of a tumor first thought to be benign.

 Imaging tests.
-Imaging techniques, primarily magnetic resonance imaging (MRI) or computed tomography (CT) scan, are useful to help doctors see the extent (size and location) of the tumor before surgery.
+Imaging techniques, primarily magnetic resonance imaging (MRI) or computed tomography (CT) scan, are useful to help doctors see the size and location of the tumor before surgery.
 A positron emission tomography (PET) scan may also be used to determine if the tumor has spread to other parts of the body.

 - A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
-Sometimes, a contrast medium is given before the scan to provide better detail on the image.
-This dye can be injected into a patient’s vein or given orally to provide better detail.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.